awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

   aws eks describe-cluster --query "cluster.kubernetesNetworkConfig.serviceIpv4Cidr" --output text --name my-cluster --region region-code
   ```
 + This example creates a node group using `containerd` as the runtime, but you can modify it as needed\.
++ This example provides a `kubelet` argument to set a custom `max-pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
+For help with selecting `my-max-pods-value`, see [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods)\.

 ```
 ---